httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~ abnf
    Digest = "Digest" ":" OWS 1#representation-data-digest
 ~~~

-The resource is specified by the effective request URI and any `validator field` contained in the message.

 The relationship between Content-Location (see Section 7.2.5 of
 {{SEMANTICS}}) and Digest is demonstrated in